Pawning your fine wine

 Just as important as drinking range, provenance and storage, how much you can get for loans on fine wine collections in Beverly Hills and Los Angeles area depends on the vineyard your fine wine is from.
 Wine collections from a variety of vineyards including established vineyards and contemporary ones can differ greatly.
 Below we’ll provide more information on the value of the most popular and prestigious wine collections.

 Chateau Petrus Wine Collection Estimates

 Chateau Petrus holds its value over time so well because of a number of factors; it produces no second wine and is renowned for being unofficially classified as an outstanding wine of the appellation.
 Wine prices for Chateau Petrus have remained consistent throughout time meaning that the valuation for these wines is usually significant when considering loans on fine wine collections.
 The most expensive Chateau Petrus wine ever sold at auction sold in 2011 in New York at Christie’s.
 It sold for £100,000 after predictions that the wine would sell for only £40,000.
-This was the only bottle known to exist at the time, however, the price demonstrates the importance of rarity when considering ‘should I pawn my fine wines collection?’
+This was the only bottle known to exist at the time, however, the price demonstrates the importance of rarity when considering ‘should I pawn my fine wines collection in Beverly Hills or Los Angeles?’
 As a very speculative estimate, wines from Chateau Petrus begin at a valuation of £1000 when measured favourably against the valuation criteria.
 Noteworthy vintages include several collections from the 2000s including 2006, 2011, 2012 and 2015.
 This list is far from exhaustive and subject to change, we therefore recommend taking up a complimentary appraisal with ourselves for an accurate answer.

 Chateau Mouton Rothschild Wine Collection Valuation